pypsa-meets-earth/pypsa-earth/doc/user-guide/plotting.md

 ```

 !!! tip
     Adjust `boundaries` to zoom into your region of interest.
-Adjust `bus_size_factor` and `linewidth_factor` if bus circles or line widths appear too large or too small for your network resolution.
+If bus circles or
+    line widths look too large or too small for your clustering level, tune

----
+    `bus_size_factor` and `linewidth_factor`.

 ## Summary Generation: `make_summary`

-The `make_summary` rule aggregates key results from one or more solved networks into **`.csv` files** stored under `results/summaries/`.
-These files contain quantities such as:
+The `make_summary` rule aggregates solved networks into `.csv` files stored

-- Total system cost broken down by technology
-- Installed capacity (optimal `p_nom_opt`) per carrier
-- Annual energy generation and curtailment per carrier
-- CO₂ emissions
+under `results/summaries/`.
+These files can be consumed by `plot_summary.py`
+or read directly in a notebook or data analysis workflow.

 ### Running it